38 Cowdy Street

 Shelter Operations

 Adelaide Street Shelter offers coed shelter for adults over the age of 25, couples are welcome, and storage and meals are provided on site.
-The shelter currently operates 7 days per week, from 9 p.m. to 9 a.m. each day.
-In addition to the shelter services described above, Lionhearts Inc. also provides drop-in and day services at the site.
+The shelter currently operates 24 hours a day, 7 days per week.
 This includes access to washrooms, meals and scheduled programming and activities, including 3 computers.
-Initially these day services were only offered on weekends and statutory holidays, but they have now been expanded (May 2, 2025) to include daily on-site supports with a focus on Prevention Diversion, Street Outreach and Day Services programming such as independent living skills.
+Initially these day services were only offered on weekends and statutory holidays, but were expanded on May 2, 2025 to include daily on-site supports with a focus on Prevention Diversion, Street Outreach and Day Services programming such as independent living skills.

 Wind Down and Relocation of Services